bctnry/flowmark/docs/manual.md

 + `\debug.list_names`*:
 + `\set.meta(STR)`: Returns empty string.
 Set the meta character to the first character of string `STR`.
 + `\reset.meta`: Returns empty string.
 Set the meta character to semicolon `;`, the default used by Flowmark.
-+ `\import(MODULE)`: Returns empty string.
-Import the target module `MODULE`.
-Although it returns empty string, but the effects the imported module has on neutral or any out port will remain.
++ `\include(FILE)`: Returns empty string.
+The file found with the name `FILE` is executed, and its effect on neutral, out ports and the current evaluation environment is kept, just like the content of the file being included is in the file that calls `\include`.
 + `\path(PATH)`: Returns empty string.
 Adding `PATH` to the resolving base list.

 ### Form bookkeeping & macro-related primitives